 11. Consider an outside-the-box career change

-Maybe it's not that your new employer isn't a good fit.
-There's a chance you're burnt out on the financial services industry altogether.
+Maybe it's not simply that your new employer isn't a good fit.
+There's a chance you're burnt out in the financial services industry altogether.
 Have you ever dreamed of becoming a Hollywood agent or pastry chef, starting your own craft brewery or winery, or designing swimwear or robots?
-If so, then now may be the time to take the plunge and go for it.
+If so, and you can afford the time without a pay-cheque, then now may be the time to take the plunge and go for it.

 Photo by Kelly Sikkema on Unsplash

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available.
 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)